Type 81 assault rifle

-The Type 81 (81式自动步枪; literally; "Type 81 Automatic Rifle") is a Chinese-designed second-generation, selective-fire, gas-operated 7.62×39mm assault rifle based on Kalashnikov and SKS actions adopted by the People's Liberation Army (PLA) and has been in service since the mid-1980s.
+The Type 81 (81式自动步枪; literally; "Type 81 Automatic Rifle") is a Chinese-designed selective-fire, gas-operated 7.62×39mm assault rifle.
+It replaced the semi-automatic Type 56 carbine as the standard service rifle of the People's Liberation Army during the 1980s.
+It was also designed as a replacement to both the Type 56 assault rifle, as well as the Type 63 assault rifle, mostly being a further development and design improvement over the Type 63.
+Later, the Type 81 would be used under the designation Type 87 as testing for the PLA's new 5.8x42mm firearms, namely the QBZ-95.

 It is a small arms family that consist of the Type 81, the Type 81-1 and the Type 81 LMG.

+It was primarily in service in the mid to late 1980s during the height of the Sino-Vietnamese border conflicts.

 History

-The PLA's first attempt to replace their aging SKS and Type 56 assault rifle (a Chinese license produced AK-47) was the Type 63 assault rifle.
+The PLA's first attempt to replace their aging Type 56 carbine (a Chinese license produced SKS) and Type 56 assault rifle (a Chinese license produced AK-47) was the Type 63 assault rifle.
 This weapon, however, ended in failure due to a variety of issues resulting in a switch back to the weapons it intended to replace.
-The beginning of the Sino-Vietnamese border conflicts showed the PLA that their SKS and Type 56s were not as effective as they thought, causing their small arms development program to spring back to life.
+The 1979 Sino-Vietnamese War exposed the limitations of the Type 56 carbine and Type 56 assault rifle, prompting the Chinese state to sponsor the development of a more modern service rifle incorporating features of both these weapons.

 The weapon was introduced into PLA service in 1981 but did not become widely distributed until the late 1980s.
-It replaced the SKS, the Type 56 and the RPD, succeeding where the Type 63 failed.
+It replaced the Type 56 carbine and the Type 56 assault rifle, succeeding where the Type 63 failed.
 Its first combat use came during the latter part of the Sino-Vietnamese border conflicts of the mid-1980s.
 The PLA has replaced most of its Type 81s with the Type 95 or Type 03 series of weapons, though it is still in service in the reserves and armed police.

-An improved version is used by the Bangladesh Army under the designation BD-08.
+A version is used by the Bangladesh Army under the designation BD-08.